 If your injury or pain isn’t improving, it’s another sign you should visit a Physiotherapist.
 "Something is likely causing it that hasn’t been addressed yet, and we’re the perfect person to do that,” he explains.

 Physiotherapists work with the muscles, tendons, ligaments, joints, bones, and have training in neurological issues, too.
 No pain is off-limits.
 What a lot of people don’t know is that they can also treat Bell’s Palsy, Cerebral Palsy, strokes, and even help people with cardiovascular and lung issues.
+Learn more about physiotherapy by visiting our service page.

 3. You want to learn more about your body.